These 12 universities …

 Attract a large and diverse student population from more than 120 countries.

-Annually have 180,000 students studying in Yorkshire, a third of whom were originally from within the region.
+Annually have over 196,000 students studying in Yorkshire, a third of whom were originally from within the region.

 Support 56,000 full time equivalent (FTE) jobs: 30,000 of which are professional and managerial staff inside the HE sector and a further 26,000 FTEs jobs are based in the wider supply chain, underpinned by the spending of staff and students.

-Generate nearly £30 million in consultancy contracts with over 1,400 non-commercial organisations and 3,000 companies of which 2,000 were SMEs.
+Generate over £32 million in consultancy contracts with over 1,400 non-commercial organisations and 3,000 companies of which nearly 2,000 were SMEs.
+Annually the 12 universities obtain over £150 million in collaborative research.